You can enjoy zucchini bread in a variety of delicious ways. Photo by Andrew Furlong | IST.

 With An Option For Chocolate Zucchini Bread

-This lovely tea bread contains grated zucchini, chopped pecans or walnuts, and optional ingredients such as coconut, grated apple, raisins, sultanas and even chocolate chips.
+The recipe evolved to contain, chopped pecans or walnuts, and optional ingredients such as coconut, crushed pineapple, grated apple, raisins and sultanas, even chocolate chips.

 - We enjoy it instead of a breakfast muffin.